Skip to content

 Execute Installation

-• Enable the container collector, logfwd collector, and ddtrace collector by mounting the container.conf, logfwdserver.conf, and ddtrace.conf files in the DataKit container.
+• Enable the container collector, logfwd collector, and ddtrace collector by mounting container.conf, logfwdserver.conf, and ddtrace.conf files in the DataKit container.

 Complete YAML Content